Vladimir Shcherbakov (politician)

-Vladimir Vasilyevich Shcherbakov (1909–1985) was a Soviet economist and politician, Rector (director) of the Moscow Institute of Finance (1953–1985), PhD in Economics, professor, member of the Supreme Council of the USSR of the 3rd convocation (1950–1954).
+Vladimir Vasilyevich Shcherbakov (26 February 1909 – April 17 1985) was a Soviet economist and politician, director/rector of the Moscow Institute of Finance (1953–1985), and Deputy of the Supreme Soviet of the USSR of the 3rd convocation (1950–1954).

 Biography

 Shcherbakov was born in 1909 in Yuzovka (now Donetsk, Ukraine).
-In 1930, he graduated from Kharkov Engineering and Economic Institute.
-From 1931 to 1935 he attended graduate school at the institute.
-From 1935 to 1938 he served at the Department of Political Economy, and since 1938 – as Associate Professor at the Kharkov Polytechnic Institute.

-Since 1939 he served as a political worker – Secretary of the Kharkov Regional Committee of the Komsomol, then as Deputy Head of the Propaganda and Agitation Department of the Komsomol Central Committee in Moscow.
+In 1930, he graduated from Kharkiv Engineering and Economic Institute and attended the institute's graduate school until 1935.

-In 1942–1943 – Deputy Head of the Political Administration of the Soviet Union's People's Commissariat for Agriculture.
+From 1935 until 1938 he served at the Department of Political Economy, after which he served as Associate Professor at the Kharkiv Polytechnic Institute.

-From 1943 to 1946 he served as Deputy Head of the Personnel Department of the Central Committee of the All-Union Communist Party (Bolsheviks).
+In 1939, Shcherbakov became the Secretary of the Kharkiv Regional Committee of the Komsomol, then as Deputy Head of the Propaganda and Agitation Department of the Komsomol Central Committee in Moscow.

-From March 1946 to June 1947 – Chairman of the Bureau of the Central Committee of the All-Union Communist Party of Bolsheviks in Lithuanian Soviet Socialist Republic.
+From 1942 until 1943 he served as Deputy Head of the Political Administration of the Soviet Union's People's Commissariat for Agriculture, and then as the Deputy Head of the Personnel Department of the Central Committee of the All-Union Communist Party (Bolsheviks) until 1946.

-From June 1947 to July 1951 – First Secretary of the Kaliningrad Regional Committee of the All-Union Communist Party (Bolsheviks).
+From March 1946 until June 1947 Shcherbakov was the Chairman of the Bureau of the Central Committee of the All-Union Communist Party of Bolsheviks in the Lithuanian Soviet Socialist Republic.

-From July 1951 to July 1953 he worked as Deputy Minister of Cinematography of the USSR.
+In June 1947, Shcherbakov was appointed as First Secretary of the Kaliningrad Regional Committee of the All-Union Communist Party (Bolsheviks) which he held until July 1951.
+After this he worked as Deputy Minister of Cinematography of the USSR until July 1953.

-In August 1953, he became Director, later Rector of the Moscow Institute of Finance (now Financial University under the Government of the Russian Federation) and headed the University until his death in 1985.
+In August 1953, he became Director, later Rector of the Moscow Institute of Finance and held this role until his death in 1985.

-Since 1967, Shcherbakov was a professor at the Department of Political Economy and a member of the Editorial Board of the “Bulletin of Higher School”.
-During his work as a Rector, Shcherbakov is recognized as talented organizer and a decisive administrator.
-Under his leadership, Moscow Institute of Finance has become a leading financial and economic university in the country.
+Shcherbakov became a professor at the Department of Political Economy in 1967 and a member of the Editorial Board of the “Bulletin of Higher School”.

 While in that office, he was a member of the Supreme Soviet of the Soviet Union, 3rd convocation (1950–1954).